totaljs/jComponent/readme.md

     // Set the value to input/select/textarea
-    // OPTIONAL, framework has an own mechanism for this (but you can rewrite it) this.setter = function(value) {
+    // OPTIONAL, framework has an own mechanism for this (but you can rewrite it)
+    // IMPORTANT: The intial value executes this delegate. this.setter = function(value) {
         this.element.find('input').val(value === undefined || value === null ? '' : value);
     };